athenian-programming/slack-gateway/README.md

 The [sketch for the Photon](https://github.com/pambrose/slack-gateway/blob/master/photon/led.ino) sets the LED to D0.

-The Photon device name is assigned in [application.conf](https://github.com/pambrose/slack-gateway/blob/master/src/main/resources/application.conf).

 ## Blynk

 The Blynk device is a [SparkFun Blynk Board](https://www.sparkfun.com/products/13794).
-The LED in this example is the onboard one at D5.
+The LED in this example is the onboard LED at D5.

 ### Heroku

-The *slack.token* and *particle.token* values can be assigned as Config Vars on Heroku.
-They can also be assigned in [application.conf](https://github.com/pambrose/slack-gateway/blob/master/src/main/resources/application.conf).
+Assign *slack.token*, *particle.token*, and *blynk.token* values as Heroku Config Vars or in [application.conf](https://github.com/pambrose/slack-gateway/blob/master/src/main/resources/application.conf).

 ## Deployment